JVital2013/goestools-win/README.md

 # Goestools for Windows
 Port of Goestools for Windows.
+Compiled releases will be available in a day or two!

 ### Known to work:
+- goesrecv
+- goesproc
 - goeslrit
 - lritdump
-- goesproc
 - goespackets
+- benchmark
+- compute_sync_words

+### Untested
+ - goesproc with GOES-N data - goesproc has been validated against GOES-R data only
+ - dcsdump
+ - areadump
+ - packetdump
+ - packetinfo
+ - unzip

 ### Does not work
- - goesrecv (didn't get to it yet)
  - goesemwin (no longer needed as there are no GOES-N satellites with LRIT/EMWIN active - EMWIN for GOES-R works fine via goesproc)

-### Untested
- - goesproc with GOES-N data - validated against GOES-R data only

 ## Compiling
 May the odds be ever in your favor